ralphpina/Android-Permissions-Manager/README.md

 Right now the entire ```library``` module needs to be imported into your project.
 However, I plan to have it up in Maven before 1.0.

 # Usage
-Right now the library supports the following permission groups:

-CALENDAR

-CAMERA_PERMISSION;
-LOCATION_PERMISSION;
-AUDIO_RECORDING_PERMISSION;
-PermissionsManager.REQUEST_CALENDAR_PERMISSION;
-PermissionsManager.REQUEST_CONTACTS_PERMISSION;
-PermissionsManager.REQUEST_STORAGE_PERMISSION;
-PermissionsManager.REQUEST_CALL_PHONE_PERMISSION;

-See [Request Other Permissions](#request-other-permissions) to see how to use this library for permissions not listed below, namely SENSORS and SMS.
 This library provides an interface to request ```PROTECTION_DANGEROUS``` Android permissions.
 Permissions fall into groups that are granted by the user.
-See which permissions fall into each group in the [Android docs](http://developer.android.com/guide/topics/security/permissions.html#perm-groups).
+See which permissions fall into each group in the [Android docs](http://developer.android.com/guide/topics/security/permissions.html#perm-groups).Right now the library supports the following permission groups:

+- CALENDAR
+- CAMERA
+- CONTACTS
+- LOCATION
+- MICROPHONE
+- PHONE
+- STORAGE

+See [Request Other Permissions](#request-other-permissions) to see how to use this library for permissions not listed above, namely:

+- SENSORS
+- SMS.

 The API allows you to check 3 things:
   1. Whether the permission has been granted.